6. KMSK knowledge book "Rare diseases - case management and digitalization ease the burden on parents"

 Free book order

-Pre-order now possible, also larger quantities.
+Order now, also larger quantities possible.
 Price: Free of charge incl. shipping within Switzerland.
-Delivery at the end of October 2023.

 Print run